thomas-haslwanter/statsintro/rst/statsBasics.rst

 *relative frequency histogram*; and if you just connect the top center points of each bin, you obtain a *relative frequency polygon*.

+You can also smooth histograms with *kernel-density-estimations (kde-plots)*.
+Those are nicely implemented and described in *seaborn*.

 | |image4|

 KDE Plots
 ~~~~~~~~~

 .. index:: plots-KDE-plot

+Kernel density estimates are closely related to histograms, but
+can be endowed with properties such as smoothness or continuity by using
+a suitable kernel.
+To see this, we compare the construction of histogram
+and kernel density estimators, using these 6 data points: x = [2.1,
+1.3, 0.4, 1.9, 5.1, 6.2].
+For the histogram, first the horizontal axis
+is divided into sub-intervals or bins which cover the range of the data.
+In this case, we have 6 bins each of width 2.
+Whenever a data point
+falls inside this interval, we place a box of height 1/12.
+If more than
+one data point falls inside the same bin, we stack the boxes on top of
+each other.

 For the kernel density estimate, we place a normal kernel with variance 2.25 (indicated by the red dashed lines) on each of the data points xi.
 The kernels are summed to make the kernel density estimate (solid blue curve).
 The smoothness of the kernel density estimate is evident compared to the discreteness of the histogram, as kernel density estimates converge faster to the true underlying density for continuous random variables.